parsiya/parsiya.net/content/post/2021/2021-08-03-attack-surface-analysis-2-custom-uri/index.markdown

 [rgod-electon-zdi]: https://www.thezdi.com/blog/2018/12/18/top-5-day-two-electron-boogaloo-a-case-for-technodiversity

-The ZDI advisory pages do not contain any details so I am not linking to them.
+The ZDI advisory pages don't contain any details so I am not linking to them.
-It's very disappointing that we can only learn about these disclosed and fixed bugs from the end-of-the-year blog post.
+It's very disappointing.
+We can only learn about these disclosed and fixed bugs from the end-of-the-year blog post.
 That said, it's their bugs and they can do whatever they want with them.

 ### Microsoft Teams Command Injection
 In the Microsoft Teams exploit rgod passed a parameter named `gpu-launcher` to